alexwolson/building-image-triplet-model/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment │
-├── setup.cfg          <- Configuration file for flake8
+├── pyproject.toml     <- Project configuration and dependencies
 │
 └── building_image_triplet_model   <- Source code for use in this project.
     │